idda-dataset/home/_pages/benchmarks.md

 To reproduce our results we provide **here the code** both for the [[AlexNet]](https://github.com/taveraantonio/tSNE_AlexNet) and the [[ResNet-101]](https://github.com/taveraantonio/tSNE_ResNet) with the tSNE computation included.
 {: style="text-align: justify;"}

+The page will be constantly updated as soon as new benchmarks will be performed.
+To whoever wants to submit its results will be soon deployed a dedicated page.
+{: .notice--info}